 The 2012 Sea to Shining Sea ride was supported through generous sponsorships by State Farm, American Portfolios, MWV, Dominion, the Semper Fi Foundation, the USO, BNY – Mellon, General Electric, GM Fleet and Commercial, Brown Shoe Company and Famous Footwear, Energizer Holdings, Altria, EnerSys, Occidental Petroleum, Magaschoni Apparel, Penske Truck Rental, AR Capital, Vedder Price, the El Pomar Foundation, Recycle for People, and George Puskar.

-Supporters of the Sea to Shining Sea praise the 2012 cross-country ride:
+Supporters Praise the 2012 Sea to Shining Sea Ride

 “Honoring our fellow Americans who have sacrificed for us was the least anyone should do.
 They are the ones we need to thank both now and in the future, and I was happy to be a small part of a big journey.
 They all made me proud, including those of you who helped make this ride become a reality.”